Jack Eastham: Blackburn Rovers

-Eastham was born in Blackburn, Lancashire in early 1883 and joined his local club, Blackburn Rovers in the First Division in March 1900, aged 17.
+Eastham was born in Blackburn, Lancashire and joined his local club, Blackburn Rovers in the First Division in March 1900, aged 17.
 He broke into the first-team during the 1901–02 season and in the following season became a regular at left-back, partnering England international Bob Crompton.

 In 1903–04, the arrival of Scottish international Jock Cameron from St Mirren restricted Eastham's appearances and he spent the entire 1904–05 season in the reserves.

 Glossop

-In September 1905, Eastham moved to Glossop where he played in either full-back position, making 26 appearances as the club finished near the foot of the Second Division table.
+In September 1905, Eastham moved to Glossop where he played in either full-back position, making 26 appearances) as the club finished near the foot of the Second Division table.

 Southampton

 Eastham moved to the south coast in May 1906, when he was persuaded to join Southampton, who had finished as runners-up in the Southern League in the 1905–06 season.
 He made an anonymous start to his career at The Dell but by the end of the 1906–07 season he had taken over the right-back position from Bill Clarke, whose career had ended following a serious knee injury.
 Eastham scored his first goal for the Saints in a 2–1 defeat of Bristol Rovers in the final match of the season.

 In 1907–08, Eastham settled into the right-back role, although he missed two long periods through injury (when the versatile John Robertson took over) making 22 appearances in all as the "Saints" finished eleventh in the league.
 In the FA Cup, Eastham played in all six matches as the Saints made it through to the semi-final, after a replay in round 4, when they defeated the previous season's runners-up Everton 3–2 (including two goals from Frank Costello).
 In the semi-final itself, played at Stamford Bridge on 28 March 1908, the Saints were defeated by Wolverhampton Wanderers, with goals from former Southampton players Wally Radford and George Hedley.

 Eastham was by now becoming "one of the club's finest right-backs during the Southern League era" who was an indispensable member of the side; described as "robust and fearless", he became team captain and provided invaluable guidance to the younger members of the team.